cronologic-de/ug_ndigo6g/source/hardware/connections.rst

 There are two digital control inputs on the front slot cover called FPGA0 and FPGA1.

-Both inputs provide a digital input signal routed to the Trigger Matrix.
-These signals can be used to trigger any of the trigger state machines and :doc:`gating blocks <../functionality/gating>` with maximum sampling rate.
+Input-signals on the inputs FPGA0 and FPGA1 are digitized and routed to the Trigger Matrix.
+They can be used to trigger any of the trigger state machines and :doc:`gating blocks <../functionality/gating>` with maximum sampling rate.

-Thus, we recommend using these inputs as digital triggers and gates instead of the TDC inputs described in :numref:`Section %s<Fig 2.17>`.
+The digital control inputs are optimally suited to be used as digital triggers and gates, and we recommend using them instead of the
+:ref:`digital TDC inputs <digital tdc inputs>` for these purposes.

-The control inputs are configured analogously to the TDC inputs (see :numref:`Section %s<digital tdc inputs>` and :numref:`Figure %s<Fig 2.17>`), where indices 4 (5) and :c:macro:`NDIGO6G12_TRIGGER_FPGA0` (:c:macro:`NDIGO6G12_TRIGGER_FPGA1`)
+FPGA0 and FPGA1 are configured analogously to the TDC inputs (see :numref:`Section %s<digital tdc inputs>` and :numref:`Figure %s<Fig 2.17>`), where indices 4 (5) and
+:c:macro:`NDIGO6G12_TRIGGER_FPGA0` (:c:macro:`NDIGO6G12_TRIGGER_FPGA1`)